jk1652/WebCheckersApp/docs/DesignDoc.md

 ## Executive Summary

-The WebCheckers is a web based application that allows players to log in and play checkers against other players.
+The WebCheckers is a web based application that allows players to log in with a unique alphanumeric username and play checkers against other players.
+The user can also play against AI opponents with varying difficulties and save games against opponents to play against them at another time.

 ### Purpose
-> _Provide a very brief statement about the project and the most
-> important user group and user goals._

-> The purpose of this project is to make a webchecker application in which people could
+> The purpose of this project is to make a WebCheckers application in which people could
 > play a game of checkers against other online users, and importantly do the project as
-> a group in which we have to communicate via Slack, and update our trello board to keep
+> a group in which we communicate via Slack, and update our project status via trello board
-> others updated on where their progress is.
+> to keep team members as well as the product owner updated on where their progress is.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._